grafana/google-sheets-datasource/docs/sources/setup/authenticate.md

 Beware that once a file/folder is shared with the service account, all users in Grafana will be able to see the spreadsheet/spreadsheets.
 {{< /admonition >}}

-## Using the default GCE service account
+## Authenticate with the default GCE service account

 When Grafana is running on a Google Compute Engine (GCE) virtual machine, Grafana can automatically retrieve default credentials from the metadata server.
 As a result, there is no need to generate a private key file for the service account.
 You also do not need to upload the file to Grafana.